What is OPEX and how does it impact EBITDA?

 In conclusion, both OPEX and EBITDA are measures of operational efficiency.
 They are very effective in giving an indication of how well a firm performs its core function (selling of a specific product or service.)

 On their own they don’t tell us enough to determine the overall health of an enterprise.
 For that we will have to take into account non-operating variables as well, such as interest payable and working capital.
-To learn how these and other key analytic terms are used in practice, sign onto our Complete Financial Analyst Course.
+To learn how these and other key analytic terms are used in practice, sign onto our Accounting and Financial Statement Analysis course.